pozpl/oxomonga/README.md

 where_are_kittens
 =================

-Where Are Kittens is a boilerplate for Perl, MongoDB and AngularJS projects with geohashing functionality.
+Where Are Kittens is a boilerplate for Perl, MongoDB and AngularJS projects with example of geohashing functionality.

 This code can be useful as a start for modern web applications with a stack of auxiliary technologies and frameworks to speed up development.